scarver2/blue-eyes/README.md

 bundle exec rackup
 ```

-You can generate a model and migration file:
+In similar Rails' fashion, you can generate a model and migration file:

 ```bash
 blue-eyes model NAME